Jointly Owned Property

 These claims can be expensive to litigate.
 We will use our expertise to advise you as soon as possible as to what we think the outcome will be and the costs of pursuing the proceedings.
 You can them make an informed decision about how matters are taken forward.

-We always encourage a constructive attitude to settlement whether in negotiations with the other party’s legal adviser or through a more formal mediation process.
-This is what the Court expects us to do and if you do not adopt this approach there can be penalties imposed by a Judge such as additional liability for costs.
+We always encourage a constructive attitude to settlement.
+Whether in negotiations with the other party’s legal adviser or through a more formal mediation process.
+This is what the Court expects us to do.
+If this approach is not adopted there can be penalties imposed by a Judge such as additional liability for costs.

-If a dispute involves a married couple then different principles can arise and in that instance you need expert help which we can provide.
+If a dispute involves a married couple then different principles can arise.
+In that instance you need expert help which we can provide.
 The procedure for making an application is under the Civil Procedure Rules (CPR).
 This toolkit contains materials to guide practitioners through the procedure for starting a TLATA 1996 application and the legal principles that the court applies when considering such an application.

 If you have a query or would like to book an appointment please get in touch with our First Contact team on 01256 320555 or email firstname.lastname@example.org.